dcashdallas/Star_Wars_Express/README.md

 Star Wars Express

-This is an application using node.js Express server.
+This is an application using node.js Express.

 The user can view the current characters, view all characters available, as well as add new characters as well.